And What Exactly is Back Fat?

 Unfortunately, our mid-section is one part of our bodies that (for most people) stores fat easily and looks unsightly.
 Looking at these 2 pictures, which would you rather be?
 And what is it worth to you – what will you do to look and feel better?

 If you are looking a bit more curvy than you would like, having less energy and feeling a bit more sluggish are not the only dangers.
-These are usually an indication of weak back muscles which can lead to poor posture and can be one of the causes of back pain.
+These are usually a sign of weak back muscles which can lead to poor posture and can be one of the causes of back pain.
 Something that if you have ever experienced, you might do anything to avoid.

 What CAN you do about it?